Updated: Oct 26, 2022

-Kris is an Associate Professor of Literacy at Frostburg State University, a self-proclaimed book nerd, tech junkie, and Co-Founder #BookYourself.
+Kris is an Associate Professor of Literacy at Frostburg State University, a self-proclaimed book nerd, tech junkie, and Co-Founder of #BookYourself.
 Dr. McGee and I met over Twitter one day and haven't stopped connecting since!
-In fact, this interview was our third time chatting together!
+This interview was our third time chatting together!
 She has a passion for teaching future teachers all about classroom management and has a love for literacy in the classroom.

 Kris shares her love for reading and how the #bookyourself challenge started.
-It began by sharing with people that you have permission to sit and read.
-We challenge you to read for 21 days and let's share what we are learning and doing using #bookyourself.
-It was an amazing experience for participants.
+It began by sharing with people you have permission to sit and read.
+We challenge you to read for 21 days, and let's share what we are learning and doing using #bookyourself.
+It was an amazing experience for the participants.
 There will be another chat launching on Feb 29!

 Kris shares her journey into teaching.
-First, she started as an elementary teacher she has taught every grade from Kindergarten through fifth grade!
-She was also an adjunct for Frostburg which rolled into her current position.
-She was able to bring along her little learners into her current role as associate professor of literacy.
-Her world is preservice teachers and she also coordinates the master's program in teaching.
+First, she started as an elementary teacher.
+She has taught every grade from Kindergarten through fifth grade!
+She was also an adjunct for Frostburg, which rolled into her current position.
+She brought her little learners into her current role as associate professor of literacy.
+Her world is preservice teachers, and she coordinates the master's program in teaching.

 Kris' classroom management strategies

-Classroom management is such a large topic, but Kris shares her 5 go-to classroom management strategies.
-These 5 techniques can help you when it comes to thinking through strategies to support young learners in the classroom.
+Classroom management is a large topic, but Kris shares her five go-to classroom management strategies.
+These five techniques can help you think through strategies to support young learners in the classroom.
 Let's jump right in.